zaphosting/docs/docs/brokeprotocol-firststeps-connect.md

 ---
 id: brokeprotocol-firststeps-connect
 title: "Broke Protocol: Connect to the server"
-description: "Information about various ways on how to connect to your Broke Protocol server from ZAP-Hosting"
+description: "Discover how to connect to your Broke Protocol server smoothly and get ready to play without hassle → Learn more now"
 sidebar_label: Connect to the server
 services:
   - gameserver-brokeprotocol